isomerpages/nlb-mobile-guide/_get-started-with/quick-guide-to-the-new-nlb-mobile-app.md

 </tbody>
 </table>
 <p><strong>Step Two:</strong>Tap on your desired title.</p>
-<p><strong>Step Three:</strong> If you have signed in using your myLibrary username, you can select &lsquo;Borrow&rsquo; on the title details page.
+<p><strong>Step Three:</strong> If you have signed in using your myLibrary username, you can select ‘Borrow’ on the title details page.
 If you see a “Reserve” button, it means that all the copies are currently on loan and you have to join a waitlist. eBook reservations are free, while there is a fee to reserve physical items.</p>
-<p><strong>Step Four:</strong> If you have successfully borrowed the title, you will be prompted to choose among these options: continue browsing (for other books), read / listen in browser (online), or <a href="/get-started-with/Libby/">read in Libby</a> (to download the book for reading/listening offline).</p>
+<p><strong>Step Four:</strong> If you have successfully borrowed the title, you will be prompted to choose among these options: continue browsing (for other books), read / listen in browser (online), or <a href="/get-started-with/libby/">read in Libby</a> (to download the book for reading/listening offline).</p>
 <p>You may view all your borrowed eBook / Audiobook titles by selecting the ‘Account’ icon on the bottom right corner of the app, then ‘eBook Loans’.
 	</p>
 </div>